|Quick Facts: Radiation Therapists|

 Most radiation therapists complete programs that lead to an associate’s degree or a bachelor’s degree in radiation therapy.
 Radiation therapists must be licensed or certified in most states.
 Requirements vary by state, but often include passing a national certification exam.

-Employment of radiation therapists is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
-Demand for radiation therapists may stem from the aging population and advances in radiation therapies.
+Employment of radiation therapists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for radiation therapists.